strangerstudios/paid-memberships-pro/readme.txt

 4. Activate the plugin through the 'Plugins' menu in WordPress.

 = Complete the Initial Plugin Setup =
 The plugin will walk you through initial setup - basic steps are outlined below.
-You can [watch a video tutorial here](http://www.paidmembershipspro.com/documentation/initial-plugin-setup/tutorial-video/).

 1. Add one or more Membership Levels
 2. Set up the PMPro Pages